MapServer/mapcache/INSTALL.md

 Unix compilation instructions
 -----------------------------

-Mapcache now builds with cmake.
-It seems much happier if it can find apxs, which means you might need apache2-prefork installed (on ubuntu apt-get install apache2-prefork-dev).
+MapCache now builds with CMake.
+It seems much happier if it can find apxs, which means you might need apache2-prefork installed (on ubuntu `apt-get install apache2-prefork-dev`).

 ```
   cd mapcache